VicV/Promises/README.md

  * Caching
  * Lazyloading
  * Like, these are callbacks, use them for everything.
 Even my timeout USES promises to act as a timeout.

+Promises are used so we don't block any threads while performing a task.

+For example, as seen in [Alerta](https://github.com/ajwootto/alerta) (which is a hack at hackMIT that actually makes use of this library)..

 ###Why not Scala?
 Because I don't feel like learning an entirely new language just for one functional feature?
 Plus, I'm an Android dev, and Scala + android is _really_ cool but not quite where it needs to be.